-Founding Partner Jeff Forbes is a twenty-year veteran of political campaigns at every level.
+Founding Partner Jeff Forbes is a 20-year veteran of political campaigns at every level.
 Mr. Forbes began his involvement in politics more than 25 years ago, during then-Senator Al Gore’s 1988 Presidential bid.
 Since that time, he has worked with and coordinated more than nine different campaigns, ranging from municipal candidates to the U.S. Congress, as well as the White House.

 Prior to starting Forbes-Tate, Mr. Forbes was a Founding Partner at Forbes-Tate’s predecessor, Cauthen Forbes & Williams.
 He served as the Democratic Staff Director for the US Senate Committee on Finance in 2003.
-Before assuming this role at the Committee, he served as Chief of Staff to Senator Max Baucus from 1999-2002.
+Before assuming this role at the Committee, he served as Chief of Staff to former Senator Max Baucus from 1999-2002.
 Beyond his knowledge of the intricacies of tax and trade, Forbes is a veteran strategist for the Democratic National Committee.
 From 1993-1995 he served as Midwest Political Director.
 Mr. Forbes later served the national committee as Chief of Strategy in1999.

 A stalwart of the Clinton-Gore Administration, Mr. Forbes was the New Hampshire Field Director for then-Governor Clinton’s 1992 Presidential campaign.
 In President Clinton’s 1996 re-election bid, Forbes was Deputy Political Director and Director of Delegate Selection.
 Following the campaign, Mr. Forbes went on to serve as a Special Assistant to the President and Staff Director for Legislative Affairs in 1997.
 From 1998-99, Mr. Forbes served as the Deputy Assistant to President Clinton and was the Deputy Director of Scheduling at the White House.
 Mr. Forbes also served as Senior Advisor to the Obama for President Campaign in New Hampshire in the 2008 presidential election.
 Mr. Forbes was a member of the Democratic National Committee’s special Democratic Change Commission to improve the presidential delegate selection process and has been a member of the DNC since 2009.